Marlins trim Giants with late-inning rallies | Devdiscourse

 Both starters -- the Giants' Madison Bumgarner and the Marlins' Robert Dugger -- took shutouts into the seventh inning.
 Miami had just two hits against Bumgarner before Starlin Castro singled with one out in the seventh and Jorge Alfaro followed with a two-run homer, his 15th of the season.

-The lead was short-lived, however, as the Giants finally got to Dugger in the last of the seventh with a single by Crawford, a double by Dubon and a two-run, game-tying triple by pinch-hitter Donovan Solano.
-Seeking his first win in five major league starts, Dugger couldn't finish the inning.
-He was charged with two runs on five hits in 6 1/3 innings, with two walks and three strikeouts.
+The lead was short-lived, however, as the Giants finally got to Dugger in the last of the seventh with a single by Crawford and a double by Dubon.
+Brian Moran then replaced Dubon on the mound, and promptly gave up a game-tying, two-run triple to pinch hitter Donovan Solano.
+Seeking his first win in five major league starts, Dugger was charged with two runs on five hits in 6 1/3 innings, with two walks and three strikeouts and took a no-decision.

 Bumgarner, meanwhile, was denied for a second straight start in his attempt to break a tie with Matt Cain as the winningest pitcher in Oracle Park history with 60.
 He allowed two runs and four hits in seven innings.
 He struck out three and did not issue a walk.